KiruthigaSekar/SolidityContract/Readme.md

 Contract Directory Name: ..\CappedToken\contracts Migrations DirectoryName: ..\CappedToken\migrations
 Clarification:  As this is a large Reademe file, be patient to scroll down as it includes all the steps and the detailed solution :) Thanks

+P.S: Not all the node_modules have been uploaded since there is a restriction on number of files which can be uploaded in github

 Installation:

 Node js v8.9.0